 [see: Weekly Precipitation Maps]

-- The U. S. Drought Monitor map released on June 6, shows Abnormally Dry conditions over 7.9% of the state.
-These abnormally dry conditions were confined to northwest Minnesota.
-The last time there was almost complete statewide coverage in the Moderate drought category was May 2015, and the last time there was substantial coverage (80% or greater) of the Severe drought category was in 2013.
+- The U. S. Drought Monitor map released on June 4, shows Abnormally Dry conditions over 56% of the state.
+The driest locations are in west central and north central Minnesota with areas of Moderate drought.
+The last time there were widespread areas in the Moderate drought category was May 2015, and the last time there was substantial coverage (80% or greater) of the Severe drought category was in 2013.
 The U.S. Drought Monitor index is a blend of science and subjectivity where drought categories (Moderate, Severe etc.) are based on several indicators.

 [see: Drought Conditions Overview]